EntertainmentDB/teldrive-upload-working/README.md

 API_URL="http://localhost:8000" # url of hosted app
-SESSION_TOKEN="" #user session token which can be fetched from teldrive app from cokies PART_SIZE=1000M # Same as Rclone Size Format CHANNEL_ID="" # Channel ID where files will be saved if not set default will be used which is set from UI WORKERS=4 # Number of current workers to use when uploading multi-parts of a big file, increase this to attain higher speeds with large files (4 is default)
+SESSION_TOKEN="" #user session token which can be fetched from teldrive app from cokies PART_SIZE=1000M # Same as Rclone Size Format CHANNEL_ID=0 # Channel ID where files will be saved if not set default will be used which is set from UI WORKERS=4 # Number of current workers to use when uploading multi-parts of a big file, increase this to attain higher speeds with large files (4 is default)
-RANDOMISE_PART=true # Set random name to uploaded file (default true)
+RANDOMISE_PART=true # Set random name to uploaded file (default true) ENCRYPT_FILES=true # Encrypt your files using teldrive encryption
 ```
 - Smaller part size will give max upload speed.
 - Download release binary of teldrive upload from releases section.